dfds/dojo/workshops/crossplane-hackathon/katas/1/kata/README.md

 Check the kubernetes deployment
 ```
 kubectl get bucket
-NAME               READY   SYNCED   AGE
-your-test-bucket   True    True     8s
 ```

 ### 9. Verify that the bucket was created in the localstack backend:
-Start a new Terminal window and run the following command.
+First we need to start a new Terminal window and run the following command to start and connect to an AWS CLI pod inside Kubernetes:
 ```
 kubectl run aws-cli-runtime --image=luebken/aws-cli-runtime:latest --image-pull-policy='Never'
 kubectl exec --stdin --tty aws-cli-runtime -- /bin/bash
 ```
-This will start a AWS CLI terminal that runs inside a pod in Kubernetes

-Configure the AWS CLI using this command
+Next we will configure the AWS CLI using this command:
 ```
-# configure the aws cli for localstack setup
-# use test/test for key and secret and default for the rest
 aws configure
-...
 ```

-Ensure the following the values are entered
+Ensure the following the values are entered:

 ```
 AWS Access Key ID [None]: test